congop/execstub/README.md

 - Supported platform<br/>
   This project is been developed on Ubuntu 18.04 and tested on both ubuntu and alpine linux.
   It should work fine on any linux(-ish) system having an up-to-date bash, and coretools installed.
-  I doubt it will work on windows yet, possible reasons are:
-  - the usage of named pipe for IPC
-    I do not think that the library which is currently used supports the windows version of name piped.
+  The windows support is in experimental state.
+Note the following about it:
   - Opting to use the bash based stub executable.
-   (bash is not a native windows tool)
+   (bash is not a native windows tool and the <#!-make-it-executable> is missing)

-  But it should be easy to make project work in windows.
+  - IPC not implemented with named pipes
+    Named pipes implementation in windows requires a synchronous client-server interaction flow.
+		It does not support the simple open / write mechamism as in Linux.
+		Therefore an implementation based on normal file open/write/read has been implemented instead.
 - Timeout implementation<br/>
   It is possible to set a timeout for the execution of the stubbing sub-process.
-  Please note that the inforcement of timeout is very inaccurate.
+  Please note that the enforcement of timeout is very inaccurate.
-- Parralellism and Concurrency<br/>
+- Parallelism and Concurrency<br/>
   The mutation of the process environment is the key enabling mechanism of Execstub.
-  To avoid concurency issues you must stick to one ExecStubber per test process.
+  To avoid concurrency issues you must stick to one ExecStubber per test process.
   There must at any time be one stubbing set-up for stubbing a command which is uniquely identified by a name.
   This does not impose a concurrency or parallelism limitation on how the code under test executes sub-processes.
 In this case the determinism of the outcome is determined by the implementation of the StubFunc, which is used to effectuate the specified outcome.

 ## Contributing